Rouast-Labs/vitallens-python/README.md

 | export_dir              | The directory to which json files are written.                                     | `.`                |

 Once instantiated, `vitallens.VitalLens` can be called to estimate vitals.
+In `Mode.BATCH` calls are assumed to be working on independent videos, whereas in `Mode.BURST` we expect the subsequent calls to pass the next frames of the same video (stream) as `np.ndarray`.
-This can also be configured using the following parameters:
+Calls are configured using the following parameters:

 | Parameter           | Description                                                                           | Default |
 |---------------------|---------------------------------------------------------------------------------------|---------|